The Lifesaving Society is the standard setting certifying body for aquatic safety and Canada's lifeguards.

 The Lifesaving Society researches industry customs and practices along with conducting literature reviews to establish evidence-based standards.

-The Lifesaving Society recommends that you read the safety standards referenced below and use this document to evaluate your pool, determining what steps you can take to create a safer environment for your customers and staff.
+The Lifesaving Society recommends that Public Pool Owners and their agent's incorporate the safety standards referenced into their operations and practices.
+The standards below may be used to evaluate public pool's and may assist in determining what steps can be taken to create a safer environment for customers and staff.

 - Any swimming pool generally available to the public or any segment of the public for their use and includes whirlpools, wave pools and waterparks, or